 Non-U.S. citizens will also need Proof of Legal Residence in the United States to re-enter the U.S. at the end of the program: for permanent residents, a Green Card (valid until at least 6 months after the program end date); for international students, a U.S. visa (valid until at least 6 months after the program end date) and a Form I-20 signed by ISSSO prior to departure (valid through date of SJU graduation).
 Non-U.S. citizen students cannot secure a visa for their study abroad program without Proof of Legal Residence in the U.S. that is valid until at least 6 months after the program end date.
 A foreign consulate will not issue you a visa to enter their country if you do not meet this requirements (even if you do not plan to travel directly back to the U.S. after your study abroad program).

-All students in semester programs in Europe are responsible for registering for their own classes and for selecting a minimum of three in-person classes.
+All students in semester programs in Europe are responsible for registering for their own classes and for selecting a minimum of three in-person classes or nine credits abroad.
 Western Europe students must take at least one in-person class during each module.
 Beyond that, you are welcome to add other in-person or online courses.

 How will I know when to register?

-You will receive an email from our office with full instructions on registering for your fall 2020 Semester classes.
-This email will include the Course Registration Numbers (CRNs) for all of your approved European courses in order to facilitate your registration process.
-Students should not look up their European courses online, but should instead only use the OIE "Registration Cheat Sheet" for their European CRNs.
-OIE will start to distribute Registration Cheat Sheets to confirmed students on March 29, 2020.
+You will receive an email from our office with full instructions on registering for your semester courses abroad.
+This email will include the Course Registration Numbers (CRNs) in order to facilitate your registration process.
+Students should not look up their European courses online, but should instead only use the OIE "Registration Information Form" for their European CRNs.
+OIE will start to distribute Registration Information Forms to confirmed students prior to the registration period.

 When and how can I begin registering?

 Any students taking online courses are responsible for registering themselves.
-Students may follow the regular registration process and schedule if your Priority Registration Number opens prior to the first day of European course registration.
+Students may follow the regular registration process and schedule based on their Priority Registration Number.
 If you are enrolled in any online courses, you should email the professor to notify him/her that you will be studying abroad and will have a time difference.

 What other resources are available?